Norfolk and Western 611: First retirement

 The class J locomotives began to retire on October 24, 1958, when the N&W sent No. 604 to the scrap yard.
 Less than two months later, the ACL recalled its E-units to handle heavy passenger traffic in Florida, which led the N&W to return some of the class Js, including No. 611, to mail and passenger service for the rush Christmas season.
 Even after the arrival of N&W's new passenger motive power, the EMD GP9s, some of the class Js continued to haul local freight trains on the Norfolk Division until their boiler flue time certificate expired around 1959.
 Ultimately, the class Js ran about 30,450,000 mi in revenue service.

-In January 1959, No. 611 was taken out of revenue service and stored in front of the deadline of its sister locomotives (Nos.
+In late December 1958, No. 611 was taken out of revenue service and stored in front of the deadline of its sister locomotives (Nos.
 606, 608, and 609) at Bluefield, West Virginia, waiting to be sent to the scrap yard.
 But W. Graham Claytor Jr.—a Roanoke native turned Washington, D.C., lawyer—began trying to convince Saunders to keep one of the class J locomotives in working order; N&W chose No. 611 because it was in good condition with a rebuilt boiler, thanks to the extensive overhaul that followed its 1956 wreck.
 As vice chairman of the Roanoke Chapter of the National Railway Historical Society (NRHS), Claytor requested that No. 611 be moved under its own power back to Roanoke.
-This was done on May 22, and it was stored at the Shaffers Crossing roundhouse to await its opportunity to pull an excursion train.
+This was done on May 22, 1959, and it was stored at the Shaffers Crossing roundhouse to await its opportunity to pull an excursion train.
 (Note: No. 611 was slated to pull a Farewell To Steam excursion from Roanoke to Hagerstown, Maryland, in the Shenandoah Division on July 11.
 But this was cancelled because the locomotive lacked the automatic train control (ATC) and cab signaling system required by Interstate Commerce Commission (ICC) regulations to run on the Shenandoah Division.)